Student Tax Document

 - I did not receive a 1098T form or have misplaced the form; how do I receive a duplicate?

-- Why is the amount in Box 1 Payment received for qualified tuition and related expenses blank?
+- Why does the amount in Box 1 Payment received for qualified tuition and related expenses not equal what was paid for tuition?

-- What does an amount in Box 2 Amounts billed for qualified tuition and related expenses mean and why does it not equal the amount that I paid for tuition?
+- Why is Box 2 Amounts billed for qualified tuition and related expenses blank?

 - What does the amount in Box 4 Adjustments made for a prior year mean?